Marking the course and refreshing those markings as needed is an ongoing task for which the Committee is responsible.

 If a large area of sand dunes along the side of a hole is environmentally sensitive, it is too generous to mark the whole area as an abnormal course condition, and so it should be marked as a penalty area.

 When a course is next to privately-owned property (such as residential homes or farmlands), the Committee should normally mark those areas that are not part of the course as out of bounds.
-The Committee should not mark the privately-owned property adjacent to the course as a penalty area and a no play zone because it reduces the penalty for a ball that has come to rest in that area.
-If it is desired that a player should be prohibited from standing in an area of the course to play a ball that is on the course, the area may be marked as a no play zone (see Model Local Rule E-9).
+If it is desired that a player should be prohibited from standing in an area off the course to play a ball that is on the course, the area may be marked as a no play zone (see Model Local Rule E-9).

 The Committee should define the edge of a no play zone with a line or stakes to clarify whether the area is within an abnormal course condition or a penalty area.
 In addition, the line or stakes (or the tops of those stakes) should also identify that the area is a no play zone.